imagineon/ViewConfigurator/Readme.md

 #### Git Submodules

-- Open up Terminal, `cd` into your top-level project directory, and run the following command "if" your project is not initialized as a git repository:
+- Open up Terminal, `cd` into your top-level project directory, and run the following command if your project is *not* initialized as a git repository:

 ```bash
 $ git init